annashamsili/annashamsili/README.md

 👋 Hi, I’m Anna, @annashamsili.
-A social data scientist with a digital humanities background.

-👀 Interested in alternative futures and digital sociology.
+👀 Interested in alternative futures and digital humanities.

-🌱 I work in Python but am exploring R, and interested in web-based formats.
+🌱 More of an ideas person, currently learning all I can about digital archives.

 💞️ I’m looking to collaborate on projects with a sociological angle, and/or related to CURSOR (cursormag.net)